-- Attitudes to organ donation - stigma and religious obstacles to organ donation currently lead to very low numbers of donors, and high rates of objection from families after death, especially among minority ethnic groups, which are in turn at higher risk of illnesses such as kidney disease and thus are over represented on the organ transplant waiting list.
-Part of Kidney Research UK’s work to improve health equalities among minority ethnic groups addresses these issues through our Peer Educator programme.
+- Improved health equality.
+Stigma, myths and perceived religious obstacles to organ donation currently lead to high rates of objection after death, particularly among minority ethnic groups.
+These groups are at higher risk of kidney disease and so are over-represented on the organ transplant waiting list.

-Non-directed altruistic kidney donation is an extraordinarily brave and selfless act, with no knowledge of the person who will benefit from the subsequent gift of life.
+Non-directed altruistic kidney donation is an extraordinarily selfless act.
+Donors have no knowledge of the person who will benefit.

 It is an important addition in the fight to make more kidneys available for transplant and one which we fully support.
 However, while we approve of compensating altruistic donors so they are not financially disadvantaged we do not condone any scheme which pays people for an organ.